1907 Tiflis bank robbery: Cashing the marked notes

 After hearing of Kamo's arrest, Lenin feared that he too might be arrested and fled from Finland with his wife.
 To avoid being followed, Lenin walked 3 mi across a frozen lake at night to catch a steamer at a nearby island.
 On his trek across the ice, Lenin and his two companions nearly drowned when the ice started to give way underneath them; Lenin later admitted it seemed like it would have been a "stupid way to die".
 Lenin and his wife escaped and headed to Switzerland.

 The unmarked bills from the robbery were easy to exchange, but the serial numbers of the 500-ruble notes were known to the authorities, making them impossible to exchange in Russian banks.
 By the end of 1907, Lenin decided to exchange the remaining 500-ruble notes abroad.
 Krasin had his forger try to change some of the serial numbers.
 Two hundred of these notes were transported abroad by Martyn Lyadov (they were sewn into his vest by the wives of Lenin and Bogdanov at Lenin's headquarters in Kuokkala).
 Lenin's plan was to have various individuals exchange the stolen 500-ruble notes simultaneously at a number of banks throughout Europe.
 Zhitomirsky heard of the plan and reported it to the Okhrana, who contacted police departments throughout Europe asking them to arrest anyone who tried to cash the notes.

 In January 1908, a number of individuals were arrested while attempting to exchange the notes.
-The New York Times reported that one woman who had tried to cash a marked 500-ruble note later tried to swallow evidence of her plans to meet her accomplices after the police were summoned, but the police stopped her from swallowing the paper by grabbing her throat, retrieved the paper, and later arrested her accomplices at the train station.
+The New York Times reported that one woman who had tried to cash a marked 500-ruble note later tried to swallow a paper with the names of her accomplices, but the police grabbed her by the throat, forcibly pulled the damp paper out of her mouth, and were able to take the accomplices into custody at a train station.
 Most prominent among those arrested was Maxim Litvinov, caught while boarding a train with his mistress at Paris's Gare du Nord with twelve of the 500-ruble notes he intended to cash in London.
 The French Minister of Justice expelled Litvinov and his mistress from French territory, outraging the Russian government, which had requested his extradition.
 Officially the French government stated that Russia's request for extradition had been submitted too late, but by some accounts, they denied the extradition because French socialists had applied political pressure to secure his release.

 Nadezhda Krupskaya, Lenin's wife, discussed these events in her memoirs:

 Brackman claims that despite the arrests, Lenin continued his attempts to exchange the 500-ruble notes and did manage to trade some of them for 10,000 rubles from an unknown woman in Moscow.
 According to Nicolaevsky, however, Lenin abandoned attempts to exchange the notes after the arrests, but Bogdanov tried (and failed) to exchange some notes in North America, while Krasin succeeded in forging new serial numbers and managed to exchange several more notes.
 Soon after, Lenin's associates burned all the 500-ruble notes remaining in their possession.